slewiskelly/ock/docs/references/schema.md

 ---
-title: "Schema Reference"
+title: "Schema reference"
 type: "reference"
 lastReviewed: "2025-03-12"
 ---
-# Schema Reference
+# Schema reference

 The `#Metadata` [definition](https://cuelang.org/docs/reference/spec/#definitions-and-hidden-fields)
-is required in order to validate document metadata.
+is required to validate document metadata.

 The `#Metadata` definition should contain a field for each field present in document metadata, with each field having the appropriate constraints.

-All other definition(s) and data are ignored, but may be utilized by `#Metadata` to express a useful schema.
+All other definitions and data is ignored, but may be utilized by `#Metadata` to express a useful schema.

 See [cuelang.org](https://cuelang.org/) for more information on authoring CUE.